 Culture/history: The capital is Zanzibar City, located on the west coast of the island.
 Its historic center is Stone Town and it is said to be the only functioning ancient town in East Africa.
 There are three buildings that I know of that have underground tunnels leading out to the ocean; these were built after the slave trade was prohibited by the British; that way the poor slaves were smuggled at low tide from the boats through the tunnels into these buildings.
 Stone Town’s architecture, mostly dating back to the 19th century, reflects the diverse influences underlying the Swahili culture.
 Stone Town was designated as a UNESCO World Heritage Site in 2000.

 Zanzibar’s main industries are spices, raffia (products made from raphia palm trees), seaweed and of course tourism.
 The islands mainly produce cloves, nutmeg, cinnamon and black pepper.
 For this reason, the islands are also known as the Spice Islands.
 Please do try to go on a spice tour, the plantations are about 20 km north of Stone Town, it is definitely worth your while.

 Language is KiSwahili but English is widely spoken especially in Stone Town, also Arabic and Italian and lately there are quite a few tour guides in town who speak German.

 It is lots of fun if you try to speak some words in KiSwahili, greetings for example.
 You will for sure be rewarded with a bright smile.
 Most important word is “Jambo” which is a friendly greeting – you just reply also with “Jambo”.
 Thank you is “ahsante”.
 For the English word “cool/okay” you can use “poa”.
-For more phrases, please read “To do and not to do”.
+For more phrases, please check page “To do and not to do”.